rackerlabs/support-how-to/content/how-to/cloud-servers/configure-apache-for-ssl-termination-on-a-cloud-load-balancer/index.md

 ---

 Implementing SSL termination on a load balancer enables multiple servers to receive both encrypted and unencrypted traffic.
-For Apache&reg; web server nodes, to distinguish between the two requires you to filter the `X-Forwarded-Proto` HTTP header by using the `RequestHeader` directive in the protocol’s respective `VirtualHost` block, as shown in the following example:
+For Apache&reg; web server nodes to distinguish between the two, you need to filter the `X-Forwarded-Proto` HTTP header by using the `RequestHeader` directive in the protocol’s respective `VirtualHost` block, as shown in the following example:

     <VirtualHost *:80>